damientl/SilentModeTimer/README.md

 SilentModeTimer
 ===============

-Keeps your mobile phone in silent mode for specified time.
+Keeps your mobile phone in silent mode for a specified time.